wjia26/wjia26.github.io/_projects/2020-01-04-spotify-api-analysis.markdown

 You can definitely see I've been listening to more classical music in the short term and my affinity for all things Hallyu-Wave has sort of died down.
 This has had an increasing affect on the overall Acousticness/Instrumentalness and a decreasing effect on the Tempo of the music I listen to.

-Coincidentally I actually have been feeling alot more mellow in these past few weeks and my abilty to concentrate on tasks that matter has improved a tad.
+Coincidentally I actually have been feeling alot more mellow in these past few weeks and my ability to concentrate on tasks that matter has improved a tad.
 Perhaps it's all the Mendellsohn I've been listening to.

 ## Moving Forward
 It would be interesting to see the how these feature-metrics for my top tracks change over time.
 This would probably involve writing up some sort of scheduled job every couple of days to see how my behaviour changes.
 Using AWS Lambda + S3 could be a cheap way to go about doing this.